-- Ad-hoc reporting and analysis;
+- Ad hoc reporting and analysis

-- Online analytical processing -- also referred to as OLAP cubes;
+- Online analytical processing -- also referred to as OLAP cubes

-- Data discovery; and
+- Data discovery

-- Data visualization.
+- Data visualization

-Advanced analytics encompasses the tools data scientists use to create predictive and prescriptive analytical models.
+Advanced BI and analytics encompasses the tools data scientists use to create predictive and prescriptive analytical models.
 This includes predictive analytics, statistical modeling, data mining and big data analytics software.
 Here, data scientists tend to spend a great deal of time ingesting, integrating and cleansing data.

 How to buy BI analytics tools

-- The emerging BI vendors with new BI styles grew.
+- the emerging BI vendors with new BI styles grew;

 Who buys BI analytics tools?

-Historically, BI has been the domain of large enterprises due to complexity, costs and the skills required -- but during the past several years, those factors have changed dramatically, resulting in small and medium-sized businesses (SMBs) becoming significant BI buyers.
+Historically, BI has been the domain of large enterprises due to the complexity, costs and skills required -- but during the past several years, those factors have changed dramatically, resulting in small and medium-sized businesses (SMBs) becoming significant BI buyers.

-Many enterprises, regardless of size, initially leverage the reporting capabilities offered by their business application vendors -- such as SAP, Oracle, Microsoft, Infor and Epicor -- by also using spreadsheets to fill in the gaps, especially when their focus is on tactical operational reporting.
-But this approach often results in data silos, limiting the ability of an enterprise to leverage its BI efforts to grow revenues and operate more effectively.
+Many enterprises, regardless of size, initially leverage the reporting capabilities offered by their business application vendors -- such as SAP, Oracle, Microsoft, Infor and Epicor -- and use spreadsheets to fill in the gaps, especially when their focus is on tactical operational reporting.
+But this approach often results in data silos, limiting the ability of an enterprise to utilize the effects of its BI efforts and experience the benefits of BI tools to grow revenue and operate more effectively.

-BI vendors can be split into three groups:
+BI vendors can be split into three groups.